 There are many schools of thought about how to ask for reviews and get better responses.
 However, here are a few suggestions that are very effective based on our research.

-- Limit the options.
-Focus on sending customers or patients to one or two review sites that are most relevant to your company.
-Send requests via email or text.
+Focus on sending customers or potential customers to one or two review sites that are most relevant to your company.
+That could be a link to your Google My Business listing or a simple Google review link.
+Ensure that your support or customer success team sends these requests via email or text.

-- Be persistent.
-Giving one or two nudges (but no more than that) to non-respondents is perfectly acceptable and even a good practice to follow.
-Asking two times several days apart improves response rates by as much as 60%, according to our data.
+Remember that giving one or two nudges to non-respondents is perfectly acceptable and even a good practice to follow.
+According to our data, reaching out to your customers two times a day several days apart improves response rates by as much as 60%.

 Building a Top-Down Strategy